PressForward/pressforward/notes.md

 -	Looks like it pulls images only when it is an image only page that the bookmarklet is triggered on.
 	*	Perhaps worthwhile to make it trigger on known img sites as well?
 Flickr, Imgur?

--	Handling of YouTube and Vimeo occuring at ln 360, fairly limited.
+-	Handling of YouTube and Vimeo occuring at `ln 360`, fairly limited.

 -	If nothing is selected, use readability to pull it all in?

+-	On `ln 455` are the hidden fields to add stuff to the post.

 Ideas for better visualization of syndicated content